 b.
 Cost

 c.
 Schedule (to accommodate my schedule)

 d.
 Availability (when the course was available to be taken) (e.)
-Other (Please specify) High TO TAKE CLOSE SPECIFY BERTHAM TEXAL BERTHAM TEXA
+Other (Please specify) How to take the course was available to be taken) World Not taken to the course was available to be taken)

 Do you feel this class has prepared you with the information needed to be a safe, defensive, and

 courteous driver?

-a.\Yes
+a.
+Yes

 b.
 No

 c.
 I feel somewhat prepared.

 d.
 I feel prepared but wanted to learn more.

 Did your instructor(s) present information clearly and in an interesting manner?

 a.
 TYes

 b.
 No

 c.
 Sometimes

 Was the pace of the course adequate?

 (a) Yes, the pace was just right.

 b.
 The pace was too slow.

 c.
 The pace was too fast.

 Was there any topic you feel should have been covered more in depth?

 a.
 Yes,

 b.
 No.

 Was there anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

-b.)
-No.

 Any suggestions for improvements?

-NO

 Any compliments/positives you would like to share?